David Bacalus, Death and Taxes <DnT>, Gilgamesh, Updated 9/16/2017

 WAR: Bole if MT and an emergency, otherwise they should not be getting DPS cards with one exception.
 If you have no BLM in the party and you, for some odd reason, need to use a single target arrow, you can use it on the WAR if he/she is in deliverance and see some gains from it.

-SAM: Hands down one of the best classses to give single target balance to.
+SAM: Hands down one of the best class to give single target balance to.
 No matter if it’s enhanced or extended you will absolutely see returns at any point in the SAM’s rotation.
-Do not give SAMs arrow it can mess up their cooldown timings relative to their combos if their skill speed isn't low enough.
+Be careful giving SAMs arrow it can mess up their cooldown timings relative to their combos depending on their build (high or low skill speed).
+Theoretically yes SAMs are great with arrow because SAMs do a shit ton of damage, but this would be one to ask your SAM about (like how they play, are they doing a Skill Speed build? etc.)

 MNK: MNKs get an extra bonus when they crit, so you want to plan around this.
 Whenever Internal Release is active a Balance wouldn’t be a waste as long as you remember their crit benefit is RNG based.
 If you have a BRD in the party the rng reduces slightly.
 Using it during their riddle of fire buff is also ok, and they can use it every 90 seconds.
 However, the best place to use single target on a MNK is when they’ve activated Brotherhood.
 During this buff they have the highest chance of building stacks for multiple forbidden chakras, so if you take the risk you could see a phenomenal reward.
 MNK's also benefit greatly from Arrow due to their complete lack of TP issues in 4.0.
 The best time to use it is also during their riddle of fire buff.